Aymen568/Image-website-engine/README.md

     2- Move to the project directory.

     3- Get the data index.
-        * unzip data fromthe folder data/photo_metadat.zip
+        * Unzip data fromthe folder data/photo_metadat.zip
-        * change paths in the file models/create_data.py and run it to create feature vectors
+        * Change paths in the file models/create_data.py and run it to create feature vectors
         * Create a new index: execute the file create_index_flickrphotos.
         * Execute the file mapping.py